Vandals attack Facebook building in Germany

-BERLIN (Reuters) - Vandals have damaged a building housing Facebook’s offices in Hamburg, smashing glass, throwing paint and spraying “Facebook dislike” on a wall, police in the northern German city said on Sunday.
+BERLIN, Dec 13 (Reuters) - Vandals have damaged the entrance to a building in Hamburg that houses the offices of social network Facebook, smashing glass, throwing paint and spraying “Facebook dislike” on a wall, police in the northern German city said on Sunday.

-The overnight attack on the social networking group was carried out by a group of 15-20 people wearing black clothes and hoods, police said in a statement.
-An investigation had been launched.
+Police said in a statement the overnight attack was carried out by a group of 15-20 people wearing black clothes and hoods.
+An investigation has been launched.
+Facebook was not immediately available to comment.

-A Facebook spokesman said nobody was injured in the incident.
-He said he could not immediately comment on the possible motive for the act of vandalism.

 The European head of Facebook is under investigation in Germany over the social network’s alleged failure to remove racist hate speech.